 See how we put our strollers through their paces.
 Not all of them make it out alive.

 As with our testing of single-seat strollers, we test double strollers to the 2013 version of the Australian standard AS/NZS 2088, the most recent version.
 We think it's the safest.
-For this reason these results aren't directly comparable with our previous double stroller test which was based on the 2000 version.
+For this reason these results aren't directly comparable with previous double stroller tests based on earlier versions of the standard.

 However, you don't need to stop using strollers that we've previously recommended based on the older standard.
 Mandatory requirements are still based on the 2000 version, but we believe the 2013 standard improves on safety, and we hope by basing our recommendations on this version, we'll encourage the industry to do likewise and encourage the regulatory bodies to update the mandatory requirements to the latest standard.